beaveronpole/wav2mp3/README.md

 3. run `make` to build the project

 ***To run the application:***
-1. n the cygwin terminal go to the `wav2mp3/build` folder
+1. In the cygwin terminal go to the `wav2mp3/build` folder
 2. and run `./wav2mp3 ./`
 It will encode test files, which are in that folder.